-NN offers a broad range of non-life products to retail, self-employed, SME and corporate customers in standalone as well as bundled form, with a focus on offering insurance bundles.
+NN offers a broad range of non-life products to retail, self-employed, SME, and large corporate clients and their employees, in stand-alone as well as bundled form, with a focus on offering insurance bundles.
 NN's non-life products can be categorised as follows: (a) income/accident, comprising disability and accident (D&A) and travel insurance, and (b) property and casualty (P&C), comprising fire, motor and transport insurance and other insurances.